Lazy Luddite Log

 They talk so much of this city in the Monash History Department.
 Do subjects there and you will come away wishing to see it.
 And so finally I did.
 We walked several blocks from the station to a large and youth-oriented hostel - FlorencePlus.
 The narrow footpaths and busy roads combined with huge luggage rendered our oldest members rather pooped.
 We dumped our stuff in a spare room (it was too soon to check in) and then went on another guided walk.

-My favourite way of seeing a magnificent monument is to spy a sliver of it at the end of a narrow pedestrian street and then have more of it exposed as you enter into its square or plaza.
+My favourite way of seeing a magnificent monument is to spy a sliver of it at the end of a narrow pedestrian street and then have more of it exposed as I enter into its square or plaza.
 The Duomo or Cathedral of Florance was thus revealed to us and what a marvel it is.
 In some ways however I prefer the smaller and simpler Baptistry that attends it.
-Both however look warmly inviting in marked contrast to the more northerly tradition of church design that Australians are familiar with.
+Both however look warmly inviting in marked contrast to the more northerly tradition of church design that Australians are accustomed to.

 I went back to the hostel to discover that I had to share a room for two nights with another member of the group (it was okay but I made myself scarce at times because he was taking online interviews while on holiday).
 I explored the venue to discover it had a laundry in the basement and made use of that.
 If only all hotels had such a thing there would be incentive for tourists to reduce the size of the wheeled luggage they feel they have to lug about.
 The basement also had a diner and a sunken recreational courtyard, while the rooftop had an under-cover bar with views towards the Duomo.
 I enjoyed all this convenience but the elevators felt rather rickety.

 On Thursday I had continental breakfast then retraced our steps of the guided tour but more slowly.
 I ate gelato while watching queues slowly move into the Duomo.
 I went across the Arno River and made my way to the Piazzale Michelangelo - a hilltop square sporting a replica of the statue of David.
 Hilltop destinations are navigationally easy - just wind your way upwards.
 I entered a hillside neighbourhood beyond a medieval wall and cut through the Giardino delle Rose (a charity-run garden of roses and modern art) to get to my destination.
 I barely glanced at David - my interest was in looking away from the hill and back the way I had come.
 These were truly grand views of Florence.
 Back down hill I had a late lunch of chilli garlic napoli pasta while dining alfresco.
-Returning to our hotel I got a bit lost but that was all part of the fun.
-Almost napped in the rooftop bar and somehow whiled away the evening.
+Returning to our hotel I looked for but never saw any of the old wine-seller 'plague windows' that were recently revived for selling coffees.
+I got a bit lost, but that was all part of the fun, then almost napped in the rooftop bar and somehow whiled away the evening.

 Rome